-• We have relied upon the measurements provided.
-We assume that these floor areas are complete and correct and are the Net Internal floor areas measured in accordance with the RICS Property Measurement (2nd edition, January 2018), incorporating the latest edition of the Code of Measuring Practice.

-• We summarise these areas in the table below:
+- We have relied upon the proposed measurements provided.
+We assume that these floor areas are complete and correct and are the Net Internal floor areas measured in accordance with the RICS Property Measurement (2nd edition, January 2018), incorporating the latest edition of the Code of Measuring Practice. - We summarise the proposed areas in the table below: